 Your head will be chocker with questions – will it be a boy or a girl?
 What if it’s twins!?
 When do I tell my boss?
 Which names should we choose?
 What am I gonna wear to my amazing baby shower?

 And then it begins… The Advice.
-Nine long months of advice from even the most unexpected quarters like the caretaker at work or the woman behind the post office counter who you never normally get more than a withering glare from as you pop your ASOS returns on the scales.
+Nine long months of advice for first time mums from even the most unexpected quarters like the caretaker at work or the woman behind the post office counter who you never normally get more than a withering glare from as you pop your ASOS returns on the scales.

 People you didn’t know existed at work will sidle up to you and tell you their birth stories whether you want to know or not; some of which will prevent you from ever looking at a Knorr Stock Pot in the same light ever again.

 Because in case you didn’t know, pregnant women are public property.
-Anyone and everyone can now force their pearls of wisdom on you and in return you have to smile sweetly and act as though they are the all-knowing Oracle and you’ve never heard of Sudocrem or teething rings before they dropped this magical knowledge on you.
+Anyone and everyone has advice for first time mums and feel like they can now force their pearls of wisdom on you and in return you have to smile sweetly and act as though they are the all-knowing oracle and you’ve never heard of Sudocrem or teething rings before they dropped this magical knowledge on you.

 But you know what?
 You don’t have to take advice off anyone.
 It’s perfectly possible to work this parenting thing out for yourself without information overload from everyone else.

-They say it ‘takes a village to raise a child’ and whilst it’s really fab to have people around you to support you, there is such a thing as too much advice.
+They say it ‘takes a village to raise a child’ and whilst it’s really fab to have people around you to support you, there is such a thing as too much advice for first time mums.
 Every woman is different, every pregnancy is different, and every baby is different because they’re their own little person.

 It’s so easy to get caught up with that you think you should be doing as a first time mum.
 Instagram and Pinterest and bloody baby magazines can make you feel like a failure before you’ve even begun.
 Post-natal depression is some real shit ladies, and it’ll do you no good at all making your life harder than it needs to be.
 So take it all with a pinch of salt.